Tyrrrz/DiscordChatExporter/.docs/Troubleshooting.md

 ### When I open DCE a black window pops up quickly or nothing shows up

-If you have [.NET Runtime correctly installed](Dotnet.md), you might have downloaded the CLI flavor, try [downloading the GUI](Getting-started.md#gui-or-cli) instead.
+You might have downloaded the CLI flavor of the app, which is meant to be run in a terminal.
+Try [downloading the GUI](Getting-started.md#gui-or-cli) instead if that's what you want.

 ### How can I set DCE to export automatically at certain times?